Title: Izzy + Tristan

 I’m a sucker for a doomed romance so when I heard that this book was a modern reinterpretation of the story of Tristan and Iseult I had to read it.
-I first became familiar with the story from the cheesy AF film Tristan and Isolde that I unashamedly adore and have seen far more times than I probably should admit to lol!
+I first became familiar with the story from the supremely cheesy film Tristan and Isolde that I unashamedly adore and have seen far more times than I probably should admit to lol!

 So I definitely enjoyed this book!
 Its not the greatest thing ever written but I was certainly invested in the storyline from the get go.
 It’s 100% insta love, crazy for you, over the top, hysterical type of boy meets girl love at first sight but none of that bothered me.
 Instead I just found myself falling for these characters’ love story as much as they had fallen for each other.